amberwhizin/amberwhizin.github.io/connect_4/README.md

 ### About

 My clone of the game Connect 4.
-I played this a lot as a child with my friend Erin, we would battle until bedtime!
-It is a two player game where you drop cylinders into slots starting from the bottom up.
-The cylinders stack on top of one another as the player works to get 4 in a row, column, or diagonally - before the other player to wins the game!
+I played this a lot as a child with my friends, and we would battle until bedtime!
+It is a two player game where you drop tokens into slots starting from the bottom up.
+The tokens stack on top of one another as the player works to get 4 in a row, column, or diagonally - before the other player to wins the game!

 ### Technologies